Excellence in Health Psychology Research Award

 Finally, many people know Bev best for her work mentoring other professionals, both within health psychology and within clinical psychology more generally.
 Bev Thorn has literally been the role model, confidant, and adviser for a whole generation of women who serve as Directors of Clinical Training (DCTs).
 When Bev first began as a DCT, women in those roles were the overwhelming minority.
 While it is still primarily a man’s position in most clinical programs, those women who have started to do the job have relied on Bev as the exemplar for doing so.

-It should be clear by now that Dr. Beverly Thorn is well deserving of the Nathan Perry Career Service Award.
+It should be clear by now that Dr. Beverly Thorn is well deserving of the Nathan W. Perry, Jr. Award for Career Service to Health Psychology.
 Not only does she meet the standard for her work for the Division, she augments that work with her other accomplishments — research, teaching, and mentoring — that demonstrate her service to the field both nationally and internationally.